M66B/FairEmail/docs/FAQ-es-rES.md

 Requested features should:

-* ser útiles para la mayoría de la gente
+* be useful to most people
-* no complicar el uso de FairEmail
+* not complicate the usage of FairEmail
-* encajar dentro de la filosofía de FairEmail (orientado a la privacidad, pensando en seguridad)
+* fit within the philosophy of FairEmail (privacy oriented, security minded)
-* cumplir con estándares comunes (IMAP, SMTP, etc.)
+* comply with common standards (IMAP, SMTP, etc)

 Features not fulfilling these requirements will likely be rejected.
 This is also to keep maintenance and support in the long term feasible.